 Think of the customer journey of an average hotel guest.
-They get off of their airplane, wrestle their luggage into a car, drive or ride in an unfamiliar city, haul their luggage up to front desk, wait in line, and finally, it’s their turn to check in.
+They get off of their airplane, wrestle their luggage into a car, drive or ride in an unfamiliar city, haul their luggage up to the front desk, wait in line, and finally, it’s their turn to check-in.
 In the world of customer experience design, this moment is called a brand touchpoint, and it’s crucial to get it right.
-And at this point in the customer journey our customer is tired and cranky, a challenging situation for sure.
+And at this point in the customer journey, our customer is tired and cranky, a challenging situation for sure.
 It’s time for our brand to come to the rescue.
 What do we do?

 If we’re DoubleTree, the answer is simple: we give them a cookie.

 For those of you who have never stayed at a DoubleTree: when you approach the receptionist, the first thing they do is hand you a warm cookie.
 In fact, they have special ovens tucked away behind the counter for just this purpose.
 And if you’ve ever wondered how they came up with the idea, an experience map is a good guess.